dustthepan/TCP-in-node.js/README.md

 This program was build on Windows 10.

-Testing was performed on PowerShell.
+Testing for multiple connections was performed on PowerShell.